sbt/sbt/README.md

 ## FAQ

-#### Why does coursier seem not to find some artifacts, whereas SBT does?

-Check that the necessary repositories ("resolvers" in SBT parlance) are added to all the sub-projects that need them.

-By default in SBT, all the caches of the various repositories are blended together.
-Which means that if the required repositories are added at just one place, some dependencies may be put in cache from there, then become accessible from other places via the cache, even though the required repositories were not added to them.
-Coursier, on the other hand, keeps the caches of the various repositories separate, so that they don't interfere with each other in such undesirable ways.

 #### Even though the coursier SBT plugin is enabled and some `coursier*` keys can be found from the SBT prompt, dependency resolution seems still to be handled by SBT itself.
 Why?

 Check that the default SBT settings (`sbt.Defaults.defaultSettings`) are not manually added to your project.